Viral video: Reasons for popularity

+A 2024 study by researchers from Macao Polytechnic University, Monash University, and the University of Manchester conducted a systematic scoping review of 37 academic research articles published between 2014 and 2023, using the Systematic Review and Meta-Analysis Extension for Scoping Review (PRISMA-ScR) framework to examine the application of Social Learning Theory in public health education.
+They reviewed studies that employed surveys, interviews, focus groups, and randomized controlled trials to gain an understanding of learning behaviors.
+They found that Social Learning Theory effectively explained how adolescents observe and adopt behaviors in less structured environments, such as on social media platforms.
+Videos were incredibly impactful when they featured relatable role models, emotional content, and opportunities for peer interaction, traits common to many viral videos.
+The study concluded that people are more likely to copy behaviors they see modeled in video content when those behaviors appear easy, popular, or socially approved.
+These features help explain why certain videos go viral: they are emotionally engaging, easy to share, and encourage viewers to join in on trends that offer visible social rewards.

 A viral video's longevity often relies on a hook which draws the audience to watch it.
-The hook is able to become a part of the viral video culture after being shown repeatedly.
+The hook, often a memorable phrase or moment, is able to become a part of the viral video culture after being shown repeatedly.
 The hooks, or key signifiers, are not able to be predicted before the videos become viral.
 The early view pattern of a viral video can be used to forecast its peak day in future.
 Notable examples include "All your base are belong to us", based on the poorly translated video game Zero Wing, which was first distributed in 2000 as a GIF animation and became popular for the grammatically incorrect hook of its title, and Don Hertzfeldt's 2000 Academy Awards Best Animated Short Film nomination "Rejected" with the quotable hooks "I am a banana" and "My spoon is too big!"
 Another early video was the Flash animation "The End of the World", created by Jason Windsor and uploaded to Albino Blacksheep in 2003, with quotable hooks such as "but I'm le tired" and "WTF, mates?"